Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.listneighbors()

-    Queries a list of "neighbors" (e.g. accessible file servers on the local net).
+    Returns a list of "neighbors" (e.g. accessible file servers on the local net).
 Items on that list may be used with the mount command.
     Example::